Postdoctoral FellowsWhat is a Biological Sciences Division (BSD) Postdoctoral Fellow?

 Appointment of a PDF requires the recommendation of the Department and/or Faculty Sponsor depending on Departmental policy, and approval by the Dean.

 PDFs are entitled to four weeks of compensated leave during each 12-month term appointment, and up to 12 days of compensated sick leave per 12-month term.
 This combined time may be used as parental leave.
 As non-employees, PDFs are ineligible for Short-term or Long-term disability, Personal Leave of Absence or leave under the Family Medical Leave Act.
 Childbearing, parental, and family leave policies for fellows are subject to the requirements or limitations of the funding agency.
+For example, here is the leave policy for NIH NRSA trainees.

 Income Taxes and FICA